Accessing workspace files and folders from your cloud environment

 Unmounting

-If you want to unmount resources, run terra resource unmount.
+To unmount resources, run wb resource unmount.

-If you want to unmount a specific resource, run terra resource unmount --name=<resource-name>.
+To unmount a specific resource, run wb resource unmount --id=<resource-id>.

 These commands expect that no files exist outside of mounted buckets and that no process is currently using the mounted buckets.
 They will fail to preserve any local user files inside $HOME/workspace.